evc24004/.github/README.md

 While the exact mission statement isn't provided, based on the data, we can infer that Economy Plus's mission might be something along the lines of:

 > "Empowering Minecraft Bedrock Realm users with the tools and community they need to enhance their gaming experience, while prioritizing safety, efficiency, and user engagement."

-## Connect with Economy Plus:

-For further details, connect with Economy Plus on [Discord](https://discord.gg/anticheat).